The Tax Disputes and Litigation Review: United Kingdom

 Reviews are not compulsory and, where HMRC carries out a review but the taxpayer still disagrees with the decision, the taxpayer can ask the Tribunal to decide the issue or continue negotiations with HMRC to settle the appeal by agreement.

-HMRC and the taxpayer can agree to refer questions to the Tax Tribunal during the course of an enquiry,24 although this is of limited use to taxpayers, as HMRC's consent is required.
+HMRC and the taxpayer can agree to refer questions to the Tax Tribunal during the course of an enquiry,24 although this can be of limited use to taxpayers, as HMRC's consent is required.
 Enquiries can remain open for a number of years and the ability of the taxpayer to apply to the Tribunal for a closure notice is an important safeguard.

-If, during an enquiry, HMRC forms the view that the amount of tax stated in the company's self-assessment is insufficient and that, unless it is immediately increased, there is likely to be a loss of tax to the Crown, HMRC may amend the company's self-assessment to make good the deficiency (a 'jeopardy amendment').25 In doing so, HMRC can seek payment from a taxpayer without having to wait until it is ready to issue a closure notice.
+If, during an enquiry, HMRC forms the view that the amount of tax stated in the company's self-assessment is insufficient and that, unless it is immediately increased, there is likely to be a loss of tax, HMRC may amend the company's self-assessment to make good the deficiency (a 'jeopardy amendment').25 In doing so, HMRC can seek payment from a taxpayer without having to wait until it is ready to issue a closure notice.
 The circumstances likely to give rise to a jeopardy amendment include where a taxpayer intends to dispose of significant assets or become non-resident or insolvent.26

 The self-assessment system is designed to give finality to the taxpayer.
 The general principle is that once an enquiry has been closed, or the enquiry window has passed, HMRC can no longer challenge the return.27 HMRC's discovery powers provide an exception to this general principle.
 These powers broadly enable HMRC to assess tax in relation to closed years if HMRC discovers that tax has been under-assessed and the under-assessment is attributable either to:28